Linear models of strip-type roughness: Methodology

 Figure \ref{fig:zero_order_rough} illustrates example results at $\Rey_{\tau}=1000$, at which most of the results presented in later sections were obtained.

-Solutions were obtained numerically with an in-house RANS code, based on a Chebychev-collocation discretization method.
+Solutions were obtained numerically with an in-house RANS code, based on a {Chebyshev}-collocation discretization method. {Mesh independence studies, omitted here, showed that 252 collocation points where sufficient to obtain mesh-independent results}.
 The nonlinear system of algebraic equations formed by the streamwise momentum equation and the SA equation was solved using a Jacobian-free Newton–Krylov technique \citep{knollkeyes2004}, using the ``hookstep'' approach of \citet{VISWANATH_2007} to improve convergence.
 Initial guesses for the streamwise velocity were obtained by first solving the momentum equation using Cess's analytical eddy viscosity profile {\citep{reynolds1972}}.
-For a desired equivalent sandgrain roughness $k_s^+$ for the homogeneous surface, the Colebrook-Grigson roughness function in panel (a) of figure \ref{fig:zero_order_rough} is first used to obtain $\Delta u_1$.
+For a desired equivalent sandgrain roughness $k_s^+$ for the homogeneous surface, the Colebrook-Grigson roughness function in panel (a) of figure \ref{fig:zero_order_rough} is first used to obtain $\Delta \overline{u}_1$.
 Using the smooth-wall velocity profile obtained from the SA model, panel (c), the virtual origin $d_0^+$ is obtained upon applying \eqref{eq:du-virtual-origin} {(panel b)}.
 Repeating this procedure for several equivalent sandgrain roughness yields the curve ``SA-CG'' in panel (b).
 Clearly, the choice of the smooth-wall velocity profile influences the results.
-For instance, coupling the Colebrook-Grigson formula the log-law $u_{1, s}(x_2^+) = \log (x_2^+)/\kappa + A$, with $\kappa = 0.41$ for consistency with the standard SA model and $A=5.1$, yields
+For instance, coupling the Colebrook-Grigson formula {to} the log-law $\overline{u}_{1, s}(x_2^+) = \log (x_2^+)/\kappa + A$, with $\kappa = 0.41$ for consistency with the standard SA model and $A=5.1$, yields

 denoted as ``Log-CG'' in the figure.
 This virtual origin is then used for the boundary condition \eqref{eq:bc-nu} and in the SA model.
-Overall, this yields shifted velocity profiles, panel (c), that produce the desired $\Delta u_1$, denoted by the circles in panel (a).
-It is worth pointing out that small variations of the turbulent viscosity distribution in panel {(d)} are sufficient to produce relatively significant alterations of the mean velocity profile.
+Overall, this yields shifted velocity profiles, panel (c), that produce the desired $\Delta \overline{u}_1$ {as a function of $k_s^+$.
+This is demonstrated in panel (a), which compares the Colebrook-Grigson roughness function (solid line) used at the first step with the logarithmic shift obtained at the last step of this procedure for three values of $k_s^+$, denoted by the circles.} It is worth pointing out that small {absolute} variations of the turbulent viscosity distribution in panel {(d)} are sufficient to produce relatively significant alterations of the mean velocity profile.
 Numerically, this makes the equations relatively stiff to solve.